Stages of Bereavement

 As to the number of stages of bereavement, opinions vary greatly.
 It even goes by different names.
-We call it – stages of, a process, steps, cycle, circle, time or timeline of bereavement.
+We call it – stages of, a process, steps, cycle, circle, time or timeline of grief.

-There are several models: the three phases of grief, four stages of bereavement, the five steps outlined by psychiatrist Elisabeth Kubler-Ross which was actually written for people who were facing their own death, as well as one listing seven cycles.
+There are several models: the three phases of grief, four stages, the five steps outlined by psychiatrist Elisabeth Kubler-Ross which was actually written for people who were facing their own death, as well as one listing seven cycles.

 2) Emotion